 Inheritance 1975 Act concerns

-Where the spouse is to be excluded from the Will, or only receive a limited benefit, the spouse may still make an application under the Inheritance (Provision for Family and Dependants) Act 1975 due to lack of reasonable provision from the estate and this could still apply after the divorce.
-It is commonplace however to include within the Decree Absolute a bar on each party from bringing an application under the 1975 Act for lack of reasonable provision under S15 of the Act.
+Where the spouse is to be excluded from the Will or only receive a limited benefit, the spouse may still make an application under the Inheritance (Provision for Family and Dependants) Act 1975 due to lack of reasonable provision from the estate, and this could still apply after the divorce.
+It is commonplace, however, to include within the Decree Absolute a bar on each party from bringing an application under the 1975 Act for lack of reasonable provision under S15 of the Act.
 This is, however, not always the case.

 Children and Guardians